varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 as many of the requests as possible.

-Varnish decides whether it can store the content or not based on the response it's gets back from the backend.
+Varnish decides whether it can store the content or not based on the response it gets back from the backend.
 The backend can instruct Varnish to cache the content with the HTTP response header Cache-Control.
 There are a few other conditions where Varnish will not cache, the most common one being cookies.
-Since cookies is a good indication that a web object is personlised, Varnish will with it's default configuration, not cache it.
+Since cookies is a good indication that a web object is personalised, Varnish will with its default configuration, not cache it.

 This behaviour and most other behaviour can be changed using policies